Oparilames/aNDAr-library/README.md

 So what _potential_ problems do we have here?

-1. The arrays are **not initialised**.
+1. The arrays are **neither default initialised nor initialised at all**.
 Demonstrated in lines 50 and 53 in the source code.
 Would be diffrent for static or global arrays.
 2. The **data** is **diffrently distributed** within the memory occupied by the arrays.
 Unfortunately `array_STL` is a 4×3×2 array instead of a 2×3×4.
-3. The way of writing **nested STL container** variables quickly becomes **rather inconvenient** to work with.
+3. The way of declareing **nested STL container** quickly becomes **rather inconvenient** to work with.
 4. We can **write to data outside of array boundary** as we did in lines 56 and 57.
 This may sometimes be needed, but usually I'd say a programmer wants to neither exceed nor to fall below the index boundary when accessing elements in an array.

-Of course, `std::array` ca be used with iterators to mitigate the concern raised in my forth point, but if we have arrays of let's say char, we'd waste memory for the pointers.
+Of course, `std::array` ca be used with iterators to mitigate the concern raised in my forth point, but if we have multidimensional arrays of let's say char, we'd waste memory for the pointers for each additional dimension.

 ### A solution?
 The third *issue* was the main reason why I wanted to write a nice alternative.
 The other reasons came up one by one after I started to work on this project.